IS2Lab/IS2Lab.github.io/_pages/home.md

 ---
-title: "IS2Lab - Home"
+title: "IS2 Lab - Home"
 layout: homelay
-excerpt: "IS2Lab at Zhejiang University."
+excerpt: "IS2 Lab at Zhejiang University."
 sitemap: false
 permalink: /
 ---

-The *Intelligent System Security (IS2) Lab* is a research group led by [Prof. Jingyi Wang](wang-jingyi.github.io) affiliated with the College of Control Science and Engineering, Zhejiang University, Hangzhou, China.
-We mainly conduct research in the interdisciplinary fields of formal methods, software engineering, system security and machine learning, with a focus on providing reliability or security guarantees for practical large-scale Artificial Intelligence (AI) systems and Cyber-physical systems (CPSs) like autonomous driving cars, industrial control systems, recommendation systems, healthcare, etc.
+**About** The *Intelligent System Security (IS2) Lab* is a research group led by [Prof. Jingyi Wang](https://wang-jingyi.github.io/) affiliated with the College of Control Science and Engineering, Zhejiang University, Hangzhou, China.
+The goal of our lab's research is to apply various formal methods or software engineering techniques to *provide certifiable (and ideally provable) reliability or security guarantees for practical intelligent or distributed systems* like autonomous driving car, industrial control system, blockchain system, etc.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >